 It Takes Just a Few Minutes to Start Your CNA Career

-The Duties of a Nursing Assistant
+The Function of a CNA

-CNA CoursesIn contrast to many other licensed nurses, certified nursing assistants do not need to earn a college degree.
-CNA instruction can be acquired at community colleges or at Opelika AL vocational or trade schools.
-The duration of the training program can take anywhere from just one to three months, leading to either a certificate or a diploma.
-Under the 1987 Nursing Home Reform Act, students are mandated to have at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimum amount of instruction required and that each state has its specific prerequisites.
-So it's crucial to make certain that the program you enroll in not only satisfies the federal requirements, but likewise those for the state where you will be practicing.
-One recommendation is to check with the health or nursing board for your state to make certain that the training is state certified.
-In addition to the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there can be additional prerequisites as well.
+CNA CoursesIn contrast to many other licensed nurses, certified nursing assistants do not need to attain a college degree.
+CNA training can be received at community colleges or at Opelika AL vocational or trade schools.
+The length of the training program can take anywhere from 1 to three months, leading to either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
+Keep in mind that this is the minimal period of instruction directed and that each state has its own prerequisites.
+So it's important to make certain that the program you enroll in not only complies with the federal requirements, but likewise those for the state where you will be practicing.
+One suggestion is to get in touch with the health or nursing board for your state to make certain that the training course is state approved.
+As well as the training, each state mandates a passing score on a competency test for certification.
+Depending on the state, there may be additional prerequisites as well.

 CNA Online Training